(This post contains affiliate links. Read my full disclosure.)

-When you’re the youngest person in the room, or in the minority in some way, or just new to project management and trying to make the best impression possible, sometimes it feels like you aren’t being taken seriously.
+When you’re the youngest person in the room, or in the minority in some way, or just new to your role and trying to make the best impression possible, sometimes it feels like you aren’t being taken seriously at work.

 I often hear from people who worry about not being considered a serious player in the office.
 Young women seem to suffer the most – at least, I’m most aware of it affecting that group – but it seems to hit everyone at some point.